Aveek-Saha/DuskPlayer/README.md

 <img src ="https://img.shields.io/github/workflow/status/Aveek-Saha/MusicPlayer/CD?style=for-the-badge">
 </h3>

 A minimalistic music player, designed for simplicity.
-Built on electron, uses Howler for handling music playback, AngularJS and Bootstrap for the frontend, and music-metadata to retrieve ID3 tags.
+Built on electron, uses Howler for handling music playback, Svelte for the UI, and music-metadata to retrieve ID3 tags.

 This can also serve as a starting point to implement your own front-end/UI for a music Player.

 Download here: [Releases](https://github.com/Aveek-Saha/MusicPlayer/releases)

-### Important notice:
-There's potentially going to be some big changes to this application with regards to the choice of framework, [read about it](https://gist.io/@Aveek-Saha/639903d6573d42593057640af1439226) and [vote for your preference](https://github.com/Aveek-Saha/MusicPlayer/issues/26).

 # How to use
 ### 1. The Player